 Numerous jobs for students with a bachelor's degree in microbiology are available in the academic, industrial, pharmaceutical and government sectors.
 If your goal is to extend your education, our undergraduate program is excellent preparation for medical, dental, or other medically-related fields.
 You may also wish to pursue a Master's or Doctoral degree to further your career goals.
 We offer graduate assistantships as well as the opportunity to work with faculty engaged in research involving biodegradation, bacterial ecology and diversity, immunology, molecular mutagenesis, medical microbiology, and bacterial physiology.

 Graduate placement for our B.S. program is extremely high!
 In fact, 75% of our majors have been placed in STEM fields that include graduate school, medical/research, biotech/quality control, and medical or physician assistant school.

-We hope that you will explore our web site to see for yourself the numerous opportunities that are waiting for you in the Department of Microbiology at Southern Illinois University Carbondale.
+We hope that you will explore our web site to see for yourself the numerous opportunities that are waiting for you in the Microbiology program at Southern Illinois University Carbondale.
 Please contact us if you have any questions.